 As infections in the middle ear can be the result of bacteria and viruses in the atmosphere, it's not always easy to prevent them.
 But sometimes, they can occur as a complication of otitis externa.

 You might get problems with the outer ear if water enters them constantly, as this can wash away the protective layer of wax and lead to swimmers' ear.
 Damage to the surface lets in bacteria and fungus which can lead to swelling and abscesses that spread to your middle and inner ears.

 Be gentle when washing ears and avoiding products that could inflame your skin, such as harsh chemicals as this can keep otitis externa at bay.
-Keeping the ear canal dry with the help of swimming ear plugs from zenplugs.com/molded-earplugs can preserve the natural flora in your ear and is recommended by the NHS if you swim often.
+Keeping the ear canal dry with the help of swimming plugs.
+You can get them from zenplugs.com/molded-earplugs and they can preserve the natural flora in your ear and is recommended by the NHS if you swim often.

-This article is not intended for use as medical advice.
-Please consult your doctor if any of these issues affect you.
+This article isn't to be used as medical advice.
+Please check with your doctor if these problems might affect you.